 I have a deep appreciation for cold beer, affordable fashion, wifi in the sky and being on the beach.
 I find the Weather Channel strangely comforting and am still mourning the end of HBO’s Six Feet Under.

-I share my home with my best friend, lover, husband and babydaddy, Jason, our amazing baby boy Mylo, our handicapped pitbull Ella, our geriatric cat, Bug, and Franky, our unusually large ficus tree.
-Yes, in this busy Brooklyn home, even the plants have names.
+I share my home with my best friend, lover, husband and babydaddy, Jason, our son Mylo, our daughter Reya, our handicapped pit bull Ella, a funny-looking Belgian Griffon named Griffie, and Franklin, our unusually large ficus tree.
+Yes, in this busy Brooklyn home, even the plants have names!

-To read a longer version about me, click here.
+To read a bit more about me, click here.